Marie is a traveler and writer who loves to share her thoughts with readers.

 Saving money.
 Group travel is generally much cheaper.
 You can get group rates on accommodations (you've probably seen brochures that say single occupancy, double occupancy, triple occupancy, and so on - the price goes down for each person sharing a room), companion rates for certain modes of transportation (particularly bus and train), group rates into attractions (amusement parks, museums, etc), and there are tons of other things you can split costs on.
 If you're able to reduce costs, you'll have extra money to see and do more things.

 Safety in numbers.
-Have you ever heard that old saying?
+Have you ever heard this old saying?
 It's especially true when traveling, particularly in unknown places.
 Every town or city in every country has its problems, even if they're small - pick-pockets, crazy drivers, drug dealers, etc. When you journey with a companion or within a group, you have someone to watch your back.
 Do you remember when you were little and your parents or teachers implemented the buddy system?
 There's a reason for that, and it doesn't only apply to children.

 Someone to share with.
 When you're traveling with other people, there's always someone else around to share in your good times.
 For many people this is the best part of traveling - there's always someone to do things with, laugh with, share stories with, and make memories with.
 Need someone to take your picture in front of a monument?
 Or someone to help you translate something into a foreign language?
 Or maybe you're directionally challenged and need someone to prevent you from getting lost in a strange place.
 These are just some of the reasons traveling with friends is a bonus.